THeath15/Pewlett-Hackard-Analysis/README.md

  - salaries.csv
  - titles.csv

-#**Results**: Provide a bulleted list with four major points from the two analysis deliverables.
+# **Results:** Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

 Fig.1 Using the ERD you created in this module as a reference,  Retirement Titles table has been created that holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955.
 On this query, some employee shows multiple titles in the database due to promotions for example and need to be removed as duplicates.